Skip to content

 Jesus of Nazareth is well-known outside the gospels.
 The Jewish Talmud, Josephus and all other historical writers about Jesus, both friend and enemy, always referred to him as ‘Jesus’ or ‘Christ’, so his name was not invented in the Gospels.
 But Zechariah predicted his name 500 years before he lived.

 Jesus comes ‘from the stump of Jesse’ since Jesse and David were his ancestors.
 Jesus possessed wisdom and understanding to a degree that sets him apart from others.
 His shrewdness, poise and insight continue to impress both critics and followers.
 His power through miracles in the gospels is undeniable.
 One may choose not to believe them; but one cannot ignore them.
-Jesus fits the quality of possessing exceptional wisdom and power that Isaiah predicted would one day come from this Branch.
+Jesus fits the quality of having great wisdom and power that Isaiah predicted would one day come from this Branch.

 Now think of the life of Jesus of Nazareth.
 He certainly claimed to be a king – The King in fact.
 This is what ‘Christ‘ means.
 But what he did while on earth was actually priestly.
 The priest’s job was to offer acceptable sacrifices on behalf of the Jewish people.
 The death of Jesus was significant in that, it also, was an offering to God, on our behalf.
 His death atones for the sin and guilt for any person, not just for the Jew.
 The sins of the land were literally removed ‘in a single day’ as Zechariah had predicted – the day Jesus died and paid for all sins.
 In his death he fulfilled all the requirements as Priest, even as he is mostly known as ‘The Christ’ or The King.
 He did bring the two roles together.
 The Branch, the one that David long ago called the ‘Christ’, is the Priest-King.
 And his name was predicted 500 years before his birth by Zechariah.